Location: Life Sciences Building, Room 313,

 Graduate Application Information:

+The application portal will open in September.
+Graduate Admissions will forward graduate program applications to our department once all departmental materials/applicable test scores have been submitted via SLATE and only fall-intended degree-seeking applicants will be reviewed by our faculty.
 Qualified applicants are admitted once a year in Fall terms only and must be degree-seeking.
-Non-fall/non-degree seeking applicants will be asked to submit the update/reactivation form to have their file reviewed for the applicable fall semester.
-Only fall-intended degree-seeking applications will be reviewed.
-The application portal will open in September.
-Selected candidates are typically notified in the April to May time frame; however, this time frame is subject to change.
+Any non-fall/non-degree seeking applicants will be asked to submit the Graduate Application for Update/Readmission form to have their file reviewed for the applicable fall semester.
+Selected candidates are typically notified in the April to May time frame for Fall-start terms only; however, this time frame is subject to change.

 Admission steps: